 The Director of the Office of Staff and Organizational Development and the Tenure Review Coordinator will guide tenure candidates through the processes and procedures of completing their classroom observations for Phase I of the Tenure Process.
 Topics will include: What to expect from your committee members, what committee members will expect from you, and guidelines and practical tips.

 This workshop focuses on writing your self-evaluation, an important part of the tenure process that affects all phases of tenure.
 Learn what to include, what NOT to include, and get guidelines and practical tips.
+Samples will be reviewed.

 Staff and Organizational Development